drewjtaylor/WeeklyDire/README.md

 ### Conceptualize

 Before starting on actually coding anything, I made a draw.io diagram/draft of how the database would be laid out.
-I also made a basic wireframe of how I wanted my pages and forms to look.
+I also made a basic wireframe of how I wanted my pages and forms to look on pencil and paper.

 ### Strategy for development

 Then my "big-picture" plan was to get the front-end pages 80-90% done, then get the back-end and database 80-90% done.
 Then the last 10-20% in each section and bugs.
-Lastly, I would deploy it using AWS to stay online.
-Once the minimum viable product is working, this last phase would also involve setting up some kind of CD/CI system. (at the time of writing, this has not been done yet, so I don't know what I'm going to do.
-Probably some kind of update everytime the main branch of the github repo is updated.)
+Lastly, I would deploy it to cloud services so it can live "on its own two feet."
+Once the minimum viable product is working, this last phase would also involve setting up some kind of CD/CI system.

 During all steps, I keep a "to-do" file.
 Basically this served the purpose of a Kanban board for a group.
 I have found this greatly helps me stay on track with current tasks.
-Instead of getting distrcted with wanting to fix bugs or add features, instead I add a note to "to-dos", and continue working on my main goal for that session/day.
-Then occasionally I go back through my to-do list and go back through the issues I would have forgotten without it.
+Instead of getting distrcted with wanting to fix bugs or add features I add a note to "to-dos", and continue working on my main goal for that session.
+Then occasionally I go back through my to-do list and address the issues I would have forgotten without it.

-Big picture the minimum viable product would be a website that allows users to read articles stored in a database.
-Users with a "creator" status can access a page to write new articles.
+The minimum viable product I envision would be a website that allows users to read articles stored in a database, provides administrative operations to users designated as such, and allows creators to write new articles.

 ## Specific challenges/solutions (rename this)

-Changing from original models (combining creators/subscribers into users with a "creator" boolean attribute)
+Originally I anticipated "Users" being a separate group from "Creators".
+However, the more I thought about this, the more it sounded unnecessary for them to be seperate.
+Instead, I ended up using one MongoDB collection: `Users`, with a boolean property of `creator`.